Utah Ski Resorts

 12000 Big Cottonwood Canyon in Solitude, UT

-Solitude is the Scandinavian village ski resort of Salt Lake City.
-It has a Swiss looking facade with the most centralized amenities for a ski mountain getaway (that's 15-20 minutes from the city).
-It's full of lodging, restaurants, rental shops, and fun recreation.
+Solitude is like a Scandinavian village.
+It has the Swiss looking hotels and ski lifts next to the lodging.
+Full of rooms, restaurants, rental shops, and shit that costs a lot of money.
 It's the first of 2 ski resorts up Big Cottonwood Canyon.
 A family friendly spot with nice and easy runs.
-A cute little terrain park too.
+Linx is the Baby.
+Cute little terrain park too.
 It's Utah's only unlimited resort on the IKON pass.
 There's even a Yurt with a world-class dining experience.
-I recommend it
+Lots 'o skiers.

 8302 S Brighton Loop Rd, Brighton, UT 84121